Where Does Slab Tip-Over Risk Exist in Your Operation?

 Slab failures rarely occur because someone “wasn’t careful.”

-They happen when routine handling crosses the over-center tipping point.
+They occur when routine handling crosses the mechanical over-center tipping threshold.

 • First movement after overseas transit